jzerbe/jzerbe.github.com/_posts/2022-03-02-scaling-databricks-and-snowflake-governance-controls-with-immuta.md

 [Data Governance Accelerated Program](https://www.businesswire.com/news/home/20211116006058/en/Immuta-Joins-Snowflake%E2%80%99s-Data-Governance-Accelerated-Program).

 ### Beyond GRANTs and SQL
-If you are in one ecosystem of the other, doing these sorts of things might be possible for a small data organization.
+If you are in one ecosystem or the other, doing these sorts of things might be possible for a small data organization.
 The trouble comes when you get into data mesh architectures with geographically dispersed domain/experts.
 Every domain should be able to onboard their own data.
 Every domain knows what policies _should_ be